Château d'Yquem Sauternes 2022 - 1er Cru Classé Supérieur

 About the estate:

-A magnificent 17th-century fortified manor house surrounded by vineyards, perched atop the hills overlooking the Garonne Valley, Château d'Yquem is unique among grands crus in that it has remained in the same family, first the Sauvages and then the Lur-Saluces, for nearly four hundred years.
-Since the 18th century, the estate has been the jewel in the crown of the Sauternes region.
-In addition to its stability, it benefits from a highly varied and nuanced terroir, composed of a multitude of small hills, with vines at the top of the plateau and others in the middle and lower slopes.
-This diversity allows the estate to adapt to the vagaries of the climate and contributes to the great complexity of Yquem wine.
+A magnificent 17th-century fortified manor surrounded by vineyards, perched atop the hills overlooking the Garonne Valley, Château d'Yquem is unique among grand cru estates in that it has remained in the same family—first the Sauvages, then the Lur-Saluces—for nearly four hundred years.
+An estate that became the jewel of the Sauternes region as early as the 18th century.
+In addition to its stability, it benefits from a terroir of great variety and nuance, composed of a multitude of small hills, with vines at the top of the plateau and others on the mid- and lower slopes.
+This diversity allows the estate to adapt to the whims of the climate and is what gives Yquem wine its great complexity.
 Classified as a Premier Cru Supérieur in 1855—the only one in its category—it has belonged to the LVMH group since 1999, which entrusted its management to Pierre Lurton in 2004.
-The conversion to organic farming began in 2019.
+The transition to organic farming began in 2019.

 Robert Parker - Wine Advocate